The Lunch ProEst. 2020 · The Lunch Pro since 2023

 5. Allow natural pressure release

-The texture and flavor are indistinguishable from the traditional 2-hour method—we’ve tested both side by side.
+The texture and flavor are indistinguishable from the traditional 2-hour method.
+We’ve tested both side by side.

-Chef’s Tips for Perfect Steamed Pudding
+Chef Tips for Perfect Steamed Pudding

 Suet Options: The original recipe calls for beef suet, but vegetable suet (such as Atora) or butter works equally well.
 I’ve tested all three and couldn’t detect any difference in taste or texture.